 Old Pool Farm

 1323 Salford Station Rd, Harleysville, PA 19438

-The Philly Folk Festival is the longest continually running music festival in the nation and its still going strong.
-Folk music lovers can enjoy traditional and contemporary sounds either by the day or for the extended weekend, running August 16-19.
+The Philly Folk Festival is the longest continually running music festival in the nation and it’s still going strong.
+Folk music lovers can enjoy traditional and contemporary sounds either by the day or for the extended weekend, running August 15-18.
 Up to 30,000 people typically attend “the Fest.”

 Artists play on four stages with a full schedule throughout the day and the Dulcimer Grove has special entertainment for children.
 While enjoying the festival, participants can also peruse the craft booths featuring folk art, enjoy lots of special eats from the food stands.
 Kids will love the craft area and activities.

 Ukrainian Folk Festival